Puttin’ the Elle in Cellebrate!

 Me with legends Mahlie, Joni and Alex celebrating the fact that love always wins on 15 November 2017

-I could never speak those words in a ceremony because I did not believe them - they were the antithesis of my own views on relationships and marriage.
-I have always had the privilege of having a diverse network of people around me, and part of being an ally to the queer folx in my network was saying that I wouldn’t be part of the heteronormative nonsense that was an institution reserved exclusively for straight couples.
+I could never speak those words in a marriage ceremony because I did not believe them - they were the antithesis of my own views on relationships and marriage.
+I have always had the privilege of having a diverse network of people around me having grown up in the Blue Mountains and spent my adult years in Sydney’s Inner West, and part of being an ally to the queer folx in my network was saying that I wouldn’t be part of the heteronormative nonsense that was an institution reserved exclusively for straight couples.

-After a long-fought battle, Australia finally legalised same sex unions in Australia in November 2017.
-I signed up for my Cert IV in Celebrancy that night, champagne glass in hand and perhaps a little full of happy lovey dovey vibes (and the aforementioned champagne, which led me to pay the entire course fee upfront on my credit card #yolo).
+After a long-fought battle, Australia finally legalised same sex marriage in Australia in November 2017.
+I signed up for my Cert IV in Celebrancy that night, champagne glass in hand and perhaps a little full of happy lovey dovey vibes (and the aforementioned champagne, which led me to pay the entire course fee upfront on my credit card).

-After years of training and (of course) the very disruptive COVID-19 pandemic, I finally achieved my goal of becoming a registered civil celebrant in Australia in August 2022.
-With a few ceremonies under my belt and a goal of bringing my own unique style of inclusive celebratory fun to the Eora Nation and surrounds, I started Cellebrate.
+After years of training and (of course) the very disruptive COVID-19 pandemic, I finally achieved my goal of becoming a registered civil marriage celebrant in Australia in August 2022.
+With a few ceremonies under my belt and a goal of bringing my own unique style of inclusive celebratory fun to Sydney, the Blue Mountains and surrounds, I started Cellebrate.

 I still feel so utterly stoked and privileged to get to say the current Monitum: